 City of Toronto Policy on Warming Up in the Arena

 We would like to ask your help during the 2009/2010 hockey season.
 Could you please speak to your coaches, parents, officials etc. and let them know that hockey playing with pucks, balls, balls of tape etc. is not allowed in the dressing rooms or any where around the perimeter of our arenas.
 Any cooperation and help you can give us with this would be appreciated and would assist in keeping our arenas clean.

 When parking at Lambton Arena, please be advised that parking in the grassy area at the arena is not permitted.
 Please only park in the designated parking spot area.
 There are a number of games being run on Sundays at Lambton, but please only park in designated parking spots.

 Players are asked to exit the ice surface from the end-zone doors and not use the centre ice exit door when entering or exiting the ice surface.

 Coaches using White Hockey Pucks must collect all of them at the end of their practice.
 Pucks left on the ice after a practice are difficult for rink staff to see and can (have) cause damage to a Zamboni.
 Coaches should do a white puck count at the beginning and end of practices.

 From time to time a score will be reported incorrectly on the GTHL website.
 This may be due to an error on the game sheet or perhaps the score being recorded incorrectly.
-When this occurs simply fax the game sheet – to the attention of Ryan Kinsey – to 416-636-2035 and list the cover page as Score Correction.
+When this occurs simply fax or scan the game sheet – to the attention of Anthony Munro – to 416-636-2035 and list the cover page as Score Correction.
 Once we receive this information we can make the appropriate correction.
-This fax should be sent by the Head Coach or Manager of the team to ensure the office doesn’t receive numerous enquiries about the same incorrect score.
+This fax should be sent by the Head Coach or Manager of the team to ensure the office doesn’t receive numerous inquiries about the same incorrect score.